 Under the legislation of the Supreme Court of Thailand (Opinion No. 677/2007), adverse possession in real estate requires that the land title has been issued before the lock-up period can start.
 As a consequence, adverse possession in shares would not be possible if the shares have been registered under a void capital increase.
 Doubts regarding the valid emission of new shares could not be solved by adverse possession principles.

 There are cases where a Thai national holds the majority shares in a Thai company together with a foreign minority shareholder.
 Between the shareholders exists a not registered (sometimes oral or only implicit) agreement that the Thai shareholder will carry out his voting rights parallel to the voting by the foreign shareholder and will always act cooperatively as directed by the foreigner.
 Such nominee agreement might – or might not – be in compliance with the Foreign Business Act.
 Typically the governmental agencies will not intervene in such business structure.
 However, such unobstructed nominee structure might be deemed under Thai civil laws as an obstacle to meet the requirements of the adverse possession doctrine.
 Thai courts may argue that the Thai acts similar to a possessor under a lease or license, which would not qualify as adverse possession.

 AP – not at all an easy shortcut.

 The adverse possession doctrine should be understood as an exception with very strict legal requirements.
 It does not require that most, but that all of the conditions prescribed by law have to be fulfilled.
 Thai court decisions are in this area highly unpredictable and in the case of remaining doubts a share transfer restructuring is highly preferable.

-Experience shows that invalid share transfers typically occur in companies with such a lousy corporate governance, that the AP rules are not fulfilled either, especially because possession has not been maintained.
-As a result, AP rarely serves as backup solution for a corporate due diligence.
+Experience shows that invalid share transfers typically occur in companies with such lousy corporate governance, that the AP rules are not fulfilled either, especially because possession has not been maintained.
+As a result, AP rarely serves as a backup solution for corporate due diligence.